 Lesson over we continued to create our truffles by coating our fingers in cocoa powder and rolling the set ganache into balls, coating in melted chocolate and finally decorating.
 There were an assortment of delicious toppings, including honeycomb, coconut flakes, sea salt, white chocolate and raspberry curls.
 Et voila!
 My finished messy creations.

 The workshop finished with packaging our tasty chocolate treats.
 Incredible what a bit of cellophane and colourful curled ribbon can do.
 And the best part.
 They come home with you!

 This has got to be the epitome of food porn.
 No?
 Touching, feeling, tasting, moulding chocolate into whatever you desire.
 The workshops would be great for adult or kids birthday parties, hens parties, date night or a team-building session with colleagues.
-I suggest you look up MyChocolate and head down for some chocolate heaven.
+I suggest you look up MyChocolate and head down for some chocolate making classes.
+It’s heaven!